iSQI CTFL_Syll_4.0 Exam Dumps

 Correct Answer: C

-Based on only the given information, which of the items listed above, are you able to correctly specify in a defect report?
+Based only on the given information, which of the following recommendation would you follow?

 Show Answer Hide Answer